A quick guide to migraine: symptoms, causes and treatment

 4. Resolution phase

-Often, a migraine ends during sleep.
+Often, a migraine episode ends during sleep.
 Sometimes people feel better after vomiting, especially children.
 For others, effective migraine treatment can provide relief or conclude the current attack.

 For a few people, intervention is not helpful, and they just need to wait for the headache to ‘burn out’.